 Quitting on Your Own Doesn’t Work for Most People

-An Opioid Addiction Treatment Program Uses the Disease Model of Dependency
+An Opioid Addiction Treatment Center Uses the Disease Model of Dependency

 You’re not in control of your addiction because it’s a disease.
 Symptoms are both physical and psychological.
 To deal with the latter, you undergo substance use disorder treatment.

 At a rehab facility, experts in the field work with you to customize a treatment approach.
 What works for one person doesn’t necessarily work for someone else.
 That’s why building a curriculum specifically for you is best.
 Possible therapeutic strategies include:

 - Behavioral therapy lets you make changes to the ways you react to stressors and triggers

 - Dual diagnosis assessment and treatment when you’re also dealing with a co-occurring mental health disorder